cmu-delphi/delphi-epidata/docs/api/covidcast.md

 This data is freely available under our [licensing](README.md#data-licensing) terms; we encourage academic users to [cite](README.md#citing) the data if they use it in any publications.
+Our [data ingestion code](https://github.com/cmu-delphi/covidcast-indicators) and [API server code](https://github.com/cmu-delphi/delphi-epidata) is open-source, and contributions are welcome.
 Further documentation on Delphi's APIs is available in the [API overview](README.md).

 <div style="background-color:#FCC; padding: 10px 30px;"><strong>For